eyedia/GAutoAlbumizer/README.md

-Here's a refined version of your markdown page for **Google Auto Albumizer** with corrections and enhancements for clarity and readability:

----

 # Google Auto Albumizer

 **AutoAlbumizer** is your ultimate Google Photos management tool, offering bulk uploads and intelligent album creation to keep your memories organized effortlessly.